 \section{Abstract}

-Quantum correlations are one of the most important aspects of the modern day quantum information and computation theory.
-However, the majority of understanding of the quantum correlations is in the field of non-relativistic quantum mechanics.
-To develop the quantum information and computation tasks fully, one must inevitably take into account the relativistic effects.
-In this regard, the spin is one of the central tools to implement these qubit operations in almost all quantum information processing tasks.
-For this purpose, it is of paramount importance to understand and characterize fully the theory of spin in relativistic quantum mechanics and relativistic quantum information theory where the spin states act as qubit.
-This area is still far from being resolved as a current state of art.
+The majority of current understanding of the quantum correlations is in the field of non-relativistic quantum mechanics.
+To develop quantum information and computation tasks fully, one must inevitably take into account the relativistic effects.
+In this regard, the spin is one of the central tools.
+For this purpose, it is of paramount importance to understand and characterize fully the theory of spin in relativistic quantum information theory where the spin states act as qubit.
+This area is still far from being resolved.
 As a result, this article will explore the recent studies of the concepts of the spin and spin quantum correlations in inertial frames and some apparent paradoxes regarding this concept.
-We will mainly focus on the problem of characterizing the concept of spin, reduced spin density matrices and consequently spin quantum correlations in inertial reference frames and the apparent paradoxes involved therein, yet to be verified experimentally.
-Another important aspect is the use of tools of quantum field theory to extend concepts in non-relativistic domain to relativistic one.
-In this regard, we will analyze the development of the theory of relativistic secret sharing and a correlation measure namely the entanglement of purification.
-We will also explore how these developments may be mapped to quantum information processing task and discuss the future promises.
+We will mainly focus on the problem of characterizing the spin, reduced spin density matrices and spin quantum correlations in inertial reference frames and the apparent paradoxes involved therein.
+Another important aspect is the use of tools of quantum field theory to extend several concepts in non-relativistic domain to relativistic one.
+In this regard, we analyze the development of the theory of relativistic secret sharing and a correlation measure namely the entanglement of purification.